 Specialist reading material

 You might be working with specialist reading material such as scientific peer reviewed papers.
 We deliver these online.

-This module has three Tutor-Marked Assignments (TMAs), which you must submit online via the OU electronic TMA system, three interactive computer-marked assignments completed online (and that contribute to your examinable component score), and an exam that you must take at an exam centre.
+This module has three Tutor-Marked Assignments (TMAs), which you must submit online via the OU electronic TMA system, three interactive computer-marked assignments completed online (and that contribute to your examinable component score), and an exam that you will take remotely.

 You will receive feedback from your tutor on your submitted Tutor-Marked Assignments (TMAs).
 This will help you to reflect on your TMA performance.
 You should refer to it to help you prepare for your next assignment.